skorotan/prototype/README.md

 Before execute this command please make sure that docker image with prototype name is existed.
 Note that this type of deployment aware about container memory consumption.

 Environment section can be changed when deploying application via `docker-compose` or `docker stack deploy`.
-Environment section gives opportunity to change location of image with guest os, specify port and connection type, host and port to connect to libvirt daemon and so on.
+Environment section gives opportunity to change location of image with guest os, specify connection type, host and port to connect to libvirt daemon and so on.